chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

 + Health regeneration has been turned off.

 Other things I'm planning to implement:
 Allow colorless panels to be cleared by regular panels.
-Colorless panels being cleared will turn into air, and colorless panels cannot clear garbage.
+Colorless panels being cleared will turn into air, but colorless panels cannot clear garbage.
 This will take some time to figure out how to implement it properly since all garbage has the same ID as colorless.

 Server-Side Changes
 ==========